neoforge-dev/starter/memory-bank/progress.md

 - Health check endpoints

 #### Test Infrastructure
-- Comprehensive test runner script
+- Comprehensive test runner script with improved error handling and path resolution
 - Database test utilities
 - Standalone tests for core modules that can run without the full application context
 - Successfully verified auth, middleware, and security modules with standalone tests
+- Test environment initialization script with proper error handling and timeout management
+- Makefile with commands for initializing the test environment and running different types of tests
+- Automatic service detection and fallback mechanisms

 ### Frontend
 - Authentication flow